renoise/xrnx/docs/guide/menus.md

 # Menu Entries

-You can add new menu entries into any existing context menus or the global menu in Renoise.
+You can add new menu entries into any existing context menu or the main application menu in Renoise.

-To do so, we are using the tool's [add_menu_entry](../API/renoise/renoise.ScriptingTool.md#add_menu_entry) function.
+To do so, use the tool's [`add_menu_entry`](../API/renoise/renoise.ScriptingTool.md#add_menu_entry) function.

 ### Example